limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 All Keybinds are rebindable<br/>
 All features can be disabled in config file located at `Dyson Sphere Program/BepInEx/config/`.
 By default everything is enabled.

-This mod is fully compatible with [Nebula Multiplayer Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/)
+This mod is fully compatible with [Nebula Multiplayer Mod](https://dsp.thunderstore.io/package/nebula/NebulaMultiplayerMod/)<br/>
+**Important Note: Nebula Multiplayer mod itself is `NOT` required.
+I only need its API plugin, which is separate.**

 More features might come in the future.
 If you have any feature you would like to see added, [message](#feedback-and-bug-report) me on Discord